weihanlau/Trayopia/README.md

 Trayopia addresses this problem by combining information from multiple photographs of the same drawer taken from different positions.
 The position of the drawer relative to the camera is changed between photographs, providing different views into each unit tray and revealing contents that may be obscured in other images.

 Trayopia registers these images into a common coordinate system, identifies individual unit trays and their labels, selects the best view for each tray, and assembles the selected views into a single composite image.
+The resulting composite image can then be used as input for more complex whole-drawer processing pipelines, such as DrawerDissect.

 ## How it works